Wednesday, February 15, 2006

 "Crispin, you're always welcome here.
 One twelve year old cannot possibly be as much trouble as all Eddie's children combined.
 You've always enjoyed my company- perhaps she'll be a minature of her old aunt."

 Ingrid ignored this abrupt change of subject, and turned to face the wall once again.
-Crispin entirely missed the brief flush that sprang into her cheeks at the mention of the capital young fellow from Boston.
+Crispin entirely missed the brief flush that sprang into her cheeks at the mention of the actor chappie.

 "Frank."